ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 GetErrorDescription method

-GetErrorDescription provides the error description of a given error code.
+GetErrorDescription provides the error description for a given error code.

 Parameters: